gecko0307/dagon/README.md

 * Normal/parallax mapping, parallax occlusion mapping
 * Dynamic skydome with sun and day/night cycle.
 Simple and Rayleigh sky models
 * Particle system with force fields.
 Blended particles, soft particles, shaded particles with normal map support, particle shadows
 * Terrain rendering.
-Procedural terrain using OpenSimplex noise
+Procedural terrain using OpenSimplex noise or any custom height field
-* Procedural water shader
+* Water rendering
 * Post-processing (FXAA, SSAO, lens distortion, motion blur, glow, LUT color grading)
 * UTF-8 text rendering using TTF fonts via Freetype
 * Ownership memory model - every object belongs to some object (owner), and deleting the owner will delete all of its owned objects.
 This allows semi-automatic memory management - you have to manually delete only root owners